 While the A303 provides good and fast links to other parts of the country, the roads connecting Gillingham to this major trunk road are all B roads.
 The local road network is unsuitable for through traffic and heavy goods vehicles can cause major disruption when they reach the town centre, disruption exacerbated by the increase in traffic as the town's population increases.

 Trains are not as frequent as many would wish.
-However, there have been recent improvements in scheduling, several trains have increased capacity and there are later services.
+Passengers experience delays and there is a lack of late night services.